vmware-archive/hillview/docs/userManual.md

 set of selected columns down to 2 dimensions and plots the result as a heatmap.

-This menu below allows the user to choose parameters of the projection.
+The menu below allows the user to choose parameters of the projection.

   ![LAMP menu](lamp-menu.png)